xd009642/xd009642.github.io/_posts/2026-02-26-automatically-running-cargo-on-workspace-changes.markdown

 # Will I Use This?

 Probably not, but maybe.
 Recently Github has been having "_issues_" as I'm sure a lot of people are aware.
-Seems like they're targetting the lofty heights of one 9 of uptime.
+Seems like they're targeting the lofty heights of one 9 of uptime.
 And during this at
 $day_job we've seen CI pipelines in workspaces that normally take 4 minutes take upwards of 50 minutes.
 Maybe this would make them take more like 20 minutes when Github Actions are having a moment.
 But then with degraded performance like that no bets are off.
 The main thing is I